 WSD sensing

 WSD sensing is oriented towards the ‘actual’ values of the ambient field strength.
 That is, a DTT field strength is measured/detected (or not) but not calculated.
 The field strength value which the WSD measures/detects is that which is present at the WSD site and it is usually not that which is actually present at nearby DTT reception sites.
 For example, a WSD may measure/detect a DTT field at street level (say 1.5 m) where the field may be very weak, whereas the DTT field of interest is much stronger, being received at rooftop height (say 10 m) 20 or 30 m away.
 Because of this ‘disconnect’, the WSD field strength sensor must be very sensitive, that is it must be able to detect field strengths at levels much lower than would be usable by a DTT receiver.
 Also, because of this disconnect, the WSD sensing is not really reliable with respect to predicting what the actual DTT signal strength is that may be receivable nearby.
 In other words, a WSD might not detect an ambient DTT signal, indicating (incorrectly) that either there is no DTT signal present or else that the field at the nearby DTT reception site would be too low for satisfactory reception.
-The WSD would register a ‘false-vacancy-detection’, although the DB with complete knowledge would register a ‘true positive’.
+The WSD would register a ‘false-vacancy-detection’, although the DB with complete knowledge would register a ‘true occupancy’.
 To reduce this possibility of ‘false-vacancy-detections’ the WSD sensing threshold level must be very low.
 Of course, the lowering of the sensing threshold may increase the likelihood of ‘false-occupancy-detections’.

 DB calculations